AITX's Subsidiary, Robotic Ass - GuruFocus.com

-Detroit, Michigan, May 02, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions for enterprise clients today announced that its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), has entered into a contract to furnish several of its robots to appear in a high-profile, major television network series.
+Detroit, Michigan, May 08, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that it has received an order for 2 ROSA™ security robots from a major US regional banking group.
+The banking group has more than 1,000 branches with over $150 billion in assets.
+This client marks RAD’s initial deployment servicing the banking and financial market sector.

-“Our amazing robotic technology has once again caught the attention of Hollywood productions,” said Steve Reinharz, CEO of AITX and RAD.
-“Three upcoming movies, including the highly anticipated Blue Beetle are featuring a variety of RAD’s ROAMEO, ROSA and SCOT, but this production stands to far surpass all others.”
+The initial 2 ROSA security devices will be deployed at 2 of the bank’s urban branches in the Midwest.
+The ROSAs will be positioned adjacent to the bank’s exterior ATM machines acting as a force-multiplier to the bank’s existing security program.

-The prime-time television series, due for release in early June 2023, will feature several of RAD’s robots interacting with cast members.
-The popular television network typically receives 3.5 – 5 million US viewers during the program’s anticipated prime-time schedule.
-The Company expects international distribution of the series which could greatly expand viewership.
+“Banks, like most other enterprise clients are faced with the dilemma of having to provide security but not being able to afford a guarding staff, while still relying on legacy security systems, like unmonitored cameras," stated Mark Folmer, CPP, PSP, FSyI, President of RAD.
+“ROSA fills that void perfectly, now providing that extra advantage of being able to detect – and deter potentially dangerous and costly situations.”

 RAD has a prospective sales pipeline of over 35 Fortune 500 companies and numerous other client opportunities.
 RAD expects to continue to attract new business as it converts its existing sales opportunities into deployed clients generating a recurring revenue stream.
 Each Fortune 500 client has the potential of making numerous reorders over time.